Residence Hall Policies: ResLife Manual

 Alterations to residence hall rooms (including, but not limited to, electrical wiring, attaching hardware to walls, ceilings or doors, construction of loft beds, or painting rooms) are not permitted except in accordance with university policy as issued by Residence Life.

-To protect the general health and safety of hall residents, pets are not allowed in any university-owned or university-operated buildings.
+To protect hall residents' general health and safety, pets are not allowed in any university-owned or university-operated buildings.
 The only exception to this policy is fish that are kept as pets.
 Students found with pets other than the exceptions in university-owned or university-operated housing will have 24 hours to remove the pets and may be subject to a fine of $50 per day if they do not remove the pets promptly.
 A follow-up inspection will occur to verify the removal.

 Service animals are permitted in residence halls and other university buildings.
 Assistance animals approved by the Office of Disability Services are permitted in university-owned or university-operated housing only.